-- 65 Price is based on a lump sum with interim stage payments or periodic payments as stated. - The extent of the Contractor's design input can vary considerably.
+- 68 Price is based on a lump sum with interim stage payments or periodic payments as stated. - 69 The extent of the Contractor's design input can vary considerably.
 Adequate time and care must be given to compiling the Employer's Requirements, and this will normally mean the appointment of consultants by the Employer.
 In the event of any conflict between the Employer's Requirements and the Contractor's Proposals, the latter are stated to prevail.
 When evaluating tenders, adequate time must be given to checking these Proposals, particularly as the contract conditions refer to the Employer having satisfied himself that the Proposals are acceptable.
-Contractor's design responsibility will normally be that of reasonable care and skill, but the boundaries of design responsibility, particularly in cases when the Employer's Requirements include scheme design by consultants, need to be carefully defined. - 67 This contract makes no provision for an independent contract administrator.
+Contractor's design responsibility will normally be that of reasonable care and skill, but the boundaries of design responsibility, particularly in cases when the Employer's Requirements include scheme design by consultants, need to be carefully defined. - 70 This contract makes no provision for an independent contract administrator.
 The Employer is directly responsible for issuing statements, instructions, etc. as required under the contract.
 The Employer may appoint an Employer's Agent to act in his place but his responsibilities and authority should be clearly defined.
-It is desirable to keep any Changes to a minimum; the valuation of a Change will be carried out by the Contractor based on figures in the Contract Sum Analysis unless the Supplemental Provisions in Part 1 of Schedule 2 apply or as otherwise agreed.
+It is desirable to keep any Changes to a minimum; the valuation of a Change will be carried out by the Contractor based on figures in the Contract Sum Analysis unless the Supplemental Provisions in Part 1 of Schedule 2 apply or as otherwise agreed. - 71 Provisions are included relating to BIM and for collaborative working and sustainability.
+In relation to payment and security, there are provisions for advance payment, a retention bond, a bond for the payment of off-site materials, a performance bond and/or parent company guarantee and for third party rights or collateral warranties.
+The contract includes optional provisions for fluctuations, including that no fluctuations provision will apply.